 1. Does it make sense for my business to host a fundraising event?

 Not every business is suited to hosting a fundraising event.
-For example, it may make more sense for a local business to host a grand opening or product launch — such as a local restaurant hosting a pop-up dinner to launch a new menu, or to help celebrate (and capitilise on) an existing community event.
+For example, it may make more sense for a local business to host a grand opening or product launch — such as a local restaurant hosting a pop-up dinner to launch a new menu, or to help celebrate (and capitalise on) an existing community event.

 2. How much money am I trying to raise?